-I recently had the chance to speak to Clumio’s Head of Product Marketing, Steve Siegel, about what they do, and thought I’d share a few notes here.
+I recently had the chance to speak to Clumio’s Head of Product Marketing, Steve Siegel, about what Clumio does, and thought I’d share a few notes here.

-Clumio have raised $51M+ in Series A and B funding.
-They were founded in 2017, built on public cloud technology, and came out of stealth in August.
+Clumio has raised $51M+ in Series A and B funding.
+It was founded in 2017, built on public cloud technology, and came out of stealth in August.

 - On-demand scalability

 - Always-on security – with data encrypted in-flight and at-rest

 The platform is mainly built on AWS at this stage, but there are plans in place to leverage the other hyperscalers in the future.
 Clumio charge per VM, with the subscription fee including support.
 It has plans to improve capabilities, with:

 Clumio currently supports the following public cloud workloads:

 - AWS – extending backup and recovery to support EBC and EC2 workloads (RDS to follow soon after)

 If you’re a regular reader of this blog, you’ll notice that I’ve done a bit with data protection technologies over the years.
 From the big enterprise software shops to the “next-generation” data protection providers, as well as the consumer-side stuff and the “as a Service crowd”.
 There are a bunch of different ways to do data protection, and some work better than others.
 Clumio feels strongly that the “[s]implicity of SaaS is winning”, and there’s definitely an argument to be made that the simplicity of the approach is a big reason why the likes of Clumio will receive some significant attention from the marketplace.